 The town of Conwy itself is also a pleasure to explore.
-This world heritage site has a picturesque harbour and plenty of good shops, pubs and restaurants (which should reopen from May 17th).
+This world heritage site has a picturesque harbour and plenty of good shops, pubs and restaurants.
 Do bear in mind that to visit the castle you have to pre-book.

 Browse accommodation in Conwy

 8. Take a trip on the Snowdon Mountain Railway

 If you want to witness the jaw-dropping views of the Mount Snowdon trek but aren’t sure you fancy the hike, then why not take the Snowdon Mountain Railway?
 Built in 1896, Snowdon Mountain Railway is Britain’s only rack-and-pinion railway, and stepping into one of the steam trains’ authentic Victorian-era carriages is like stepping back in time.